usafa-astro-331/astro-331-2023-fall/labs/lab_01_electrical_power/README.md

 Record which solar panel you are using.

-Connect the four cells of the array in series.
-You will complete the data collection steps, and then repeat them with the cells connected in parallel.
+Connect the four cells of the array in parallel.
+You will complete the data collection steps, and then repeat them with the cells connected in series.

 Connect the solar array's output to the breadboard's bottom power rail.

 ## upload FlatSAT code and test setup

-Open `lab 01 electrical power.ino` in the Arduino IDE.
+Open `lab_01_electrical_power.ino` in the Arduino IDE.

 Connect Arduino to computer via USB.

 Select the correct board (Arduino MKRZERO) and port.

-Expose the solar panel to the halogen light.

 Upload your code.

 Open serial monitor (tools -> serial monitor).

+Expose the solar panel to the halogen light.

 Slowly turn the potentiometer and watch the current and voltage change on the LCD.
 (Deselect ‘value 1’, which is time.)